hGriff0n/cellspp/README.md

       return 0;
     });

-It is possible to make use of the c++11 'auto' keyword by assigning to the result of the 'reactive' function or by assigning to the result of an expression that involves a formula_cell. ex:
+It is possible to make use of the c++11 `auto` keyword by assigning to the result of the `reactive` function or by assigning to the result of an expression that involves a formula_cell. ex:

 	auto x = reactive(5);